-For understanding the impact of the phase-down of the fossil fuel-based industries on employment in the San Diego region (and elsewhere), the most relevant metric will be the rate at which workers are likely to be losing their jobs through the phase-down.
-This analysis assumes a 20 percent decrease in oil consumption relative to current consumption and no change in natural gas consumption by 2030 (Table 6.12) and an average of 6,000 new fossil fuel-related jobs each year through 2030 (Table 6.8).
-Under these conditions, there will still be job losses resulting from oil contractions.
+For understanding the impact on employment of the phase-down of the fossil fuel-based industries in the San Diego region (and elsewhere), the most relevant metric will be the rate at which workers are likely to be losing their jobs through the phase-down.
+Within the EER Chapter 2 model, we have seen that, by 2030, the level of oil consumption will be 20 percent lower than at present, while natural gas consumption will remain stable.
+We have also reported in Table 6.8 that, through the supply-side investments in the EER model, over 6,000 new jobs will be generated on average between 2021 - 2030 in the county's fossil fuel sectors.
+Nevertheless, the contraction of the county's consumption of oil by 20 percent will engender some job losses.

-However, the assumption of stable natural gas consumption in the San Diego region is crucial because roughly 70 percent of the current 9,239 fossil fuel industry-based jobs in the region are in the natural gas distribution sector (Table 6.13).
-Most of these jobs will remain at current levels through 2030, but there will be some employment losses in this sector through 2030 due to reduced natural gas distribution infrastructure investments.
-As such, it is reasonable to assume that the construction industry jobs associated with the San Diego region's natural gas industry-jobs that would be tied to the expansion of the sector-will be phased out by 2030.
+Moreover, the assumption in EER of a stable level of natural gas consumption in the San Diego region is crucial since, as we have seen, roughly 70 percent of the 9,239 fossil fuel industry-based jobs in the county are in the natural gas distribution sector.
+Most of these jobs will remain at current levels through 2030.
+However, some employment losses will still result even in this sector through 2030.
+This is because, while consumption of natural gas will remain stable in the San Diego region through 2030, there will also be no need to expand the county's natural gas distribution infrastructure.
+Rather, the county's existing natural gas distribution channels should remain adequate through 2030, given the county's stable natural gas consumption level.
+As such, it is reasonable to assume that the construction industry jobs associated with the San

+Diego region's natural gas industry-jobs that would be tied to the expansion of the sector-will be phased out by 2030.
 We have incorporated this factor into our estimate below of the overall fossil fuel-based industry employment losses through 2030.

 We therefore estimate the total number of jobs that will be phased out in San Diego's fossil fuel-based industries through 2030, based on the assumptions that: 1) oil consumption declines by 20 percent; 2) natural gas consumption remains constant; and 3) construction activity in the natural gas sector falls to zero.
-We then also need to incorporate two other considerations in generating the job contraction estimates for the region's fossil fuel-based sectors: 1) the attrition rate in the sector's labor force due to voluntary retirements; and 2) whether the rate of contraction will be steady or episodic.
+We then also need to incorporate two other considerations in generating the job contraction estimates for the county's fossil fuel-based sectors.
+These are: 1) the attrition rate in the sector's labor force due to voluntary retirements; and 2) whether the rate of contraction will be steady or episodic.

 Labor force attrition through voluntary retirements.
 About 80 percent of workers in the U.S. fossil fuel-based industries choose to retire voluntarily once they reach age 65.
-As the San Diego region's fossil fuel-based industries contract, workers will only experience job losses if they are not choosing to retire.
-As such, the rate of voluntary retirements in the industry can offset the rate at which the industry is contracting, thereby reducing the extent of job losses and displacement.
-Therefore, voluntary retirement is an important component of our estimate of job losses in the sector.
+As the San Diego region's fossil fuel-based industries contract, the workers employed in the industry who are choosing to retire will, of course, not experience job losses, in contrast with those workers, of all ages, who are not choosing to retire.
+As such, to the extent that the rate of voluntary retirements in the industry counterbalances against the rate at which the industry is contracting, the extent of job losses and displacement experienced by workers in the industry will be correspondingly reduced.
+It therefore becomes an important component of our estimate of job losses in the sector to take account of the rate of voluntary retirements per year in the industry.